rlauer6/Class-Accessor-Validated/README.md

 Even in the absence of a `%ATTRIBUTES hash`, the constructor will still validate all arguments against the set of defined accessors.
-Any option that does not correspond to a known accessor (either get\_foo or foo) will be flagged as invalid.
+Any option that does not correspond to known accessors (either get\_foo and set\_foo or just foo) will be flagged as invalid.

+**You are encouraged to `follow_best_practice` since methods that are not named `set_` or `get_` may be mistaken for accessors.**

 However, any option that does match a known accessor but is not listed in `%ATTRIBUTES` will be assumed to be optional.
 This allows subclasses to define additional accessors without needing to explicitly extend `%ATTRIBUTES`, and enables gradual adoption in codebases where base classes are not yet updated for validation.

 # METHODS AND SUBROUTINES